libigl/libigl/tutorial/tutorial.md

 value boundary conditions is so wide spread that libigl has a dedicated api for solving such systems.

-Let's consider a general quadratic minimization problem subject to different common constraints:
+Let us consider a general quadratic minimization problem subject to different common constraints:

  $$\mathop{\text{minimize }}_\mathbf{z}  \frac{1}{2}\mathbf{z}^T \mathbf{Q} \mathbf{z} +